KamalSuhail/KingSukh-Guesthouse/Readme.md

 <h1>KingSukh Guest House<h1>

-Welcome to the KingSukh Guest House project repository.
-This website serves as an interactive platform to showcase the rooms, services, and contact information for the guest house.
+<p>Welcome to the KingSukh Guest House project repository.
+This website serves as an interactive platform to showcase the rooms, services, and contact information for the guest house.</p>

-<h1>Features:</h1>
+<h2>Features:</h2>

 <li>Responsive Design: Optimized for desktop devices.</li>